 Gifts (up to $25)

 When in doubt, if you're spending money on employees to get their job done, that likely means you can deduct those costs from your taxes.

 Related Article: What is Employee Expense Reimbursement and How Does it Work?

 6. Small Business Health Care Tax Credit

-The Affordable Care Act requires businesses with 50 or more full-time employees (including full-time equivalents) to either offer their full-time employees affordable minimum value health care coverage or be subject to a penalty.
+The Affordable Care Act (ACA) requires businesses with 50 or more full-time employees (including full-time equivalents) to either offer their full-time employees affordable minimum value health care coverage or be subject to a penalty.
 The government also offers a tax credit for some small companies under 50 full-time employees that provide insurance.

-If you have fewer than 25 full-time equivalent employees, pay at least 50% of the health premium for your employees, and the average salary is $54,200, you may be eligible for this tax credit.
+If you have fewer than 25 full-time equivalent employees, pay at least 50% of the health premium for your employees, and their average salary is $54,200, you may be eligible for this tax credit.
 While you lose this credit as your business grows, it may be an easy way to gain a competitive advantage over other small businesses that are just unwilling to pay for health insurance.